-The plan calls for a Presidential Commission to study the feasibility of the museum.
-We are approaching both the White House and Congress to support the study.
-Following the final feasibility study report, we would seek legislation to create an entity to plan and build the museum and to raise the funds necessary to plan and build it.
-If the feasibility study is established in 2021 and the museum entity is created soon thereafter, ground could be broken in 2022 and the museum could open in 2028.
+Our plan calls first for a Presidential Commission to study the feasibility of the museum.
+We are approaching the White House and Congress to support the study.
+Following the feasibility study report, we will seek legislation to create an entity to plan and build the museum and to raise the funds necessary to plan and build it.
+If the feasibility study is established in 2022 and the museum entity is created soon thereafter, ground could be broken in 2023 and the museum could open in 2028.